kkho/serverless-architecture-poc/README.md

 Use the azure-pipelines.yml and import it to a build pipeline.

 ## Add Release Pipeline to your Azure DevOps
-// Deploy will come later.
+// Deploy setup will come later.
 The following content will include:
-- Azure Infrastructure setup
+- Azure Infrastructure setup - All ARM templates are in CI folder
 - Deploy Functions to the specific Function Apps

 ## How to run locally